libbymiller/lirc-example/README.md

 ## Reboot

-It should boot into the tiny python server and you should be able to navigate using the remote.
+It should boot into the tiny python server and you should be able to see the javascript keycodes displayed by clicking the remote.

 ## Links